mtrpcic/pathjs/README.markdown

 # PathJS #

-PathJS is a lightweight, client-side routing library that allows you to create "single page" applications.
+PathJS is a lightweight, client-side routing library that allows you to create "single page" applications using Hashbangs and/or HTML5 pushState.

 # Features #
 * Lightweight
+* Supports the HTML5 History API
 * Tested (tests available in the `./tests` directory)
 * Supports the `onhashchange` method
 * Supports paramaterized routes
 * Supports optional route components (dynamic routes)
 * Supports Aspect Oriented Programming
-* Compatible with all major browsers (Tested on Firefox 3.6, Firefox 4.0, Chrome 9, Opera 11, IE8)
+* Compatible with all major browsers (Tested on Firefox 3.6, Firefox 4.0, Firefox 5.0, Chrome 9, Opera 11, IE9, IE8, IE9)
 * Allows you to define root routes, and rescue methods
 * Independant of all third party libraries, but plays nice with all of them